BD2KGenomics/dcc-metadata-indexer/README.md

     python merge_gen_meta.py --directory output_metadata_7_20/ --metadataSchema metadata_schema.json

-This produces a `validated.jsonl` file which is actually a JSONL file, e.g. each line is a JSON document.
+This produces a `validated.jsonl` and a `invalid.jsonl` file which is actually a JSONL file, e.g. each line is a JSON document.
 Now to view the output for the first line use the following:

     cat validated.jsonl | head -1 | json_pp | less -S